DuckbillResearch

 The primary barriers to full automation are not AI capability gaps.
 They are systemic constraints in the real world.
 Vendors hang up on AI callers.
 Healthcare refuses non-human interactions.
 Platforms enforce bot detection.
 Financial institutions require device-bound MFA.
 Businesses have irregular hours, unresponsive phone lines, and policies that only surface mid-conversation.

-Task Automation Study
+Real-World Automation Study

 Completion Rates